-The e-payment facility for TDS on property is a hassle-free process that allows you to pay the necessary amount from your bank account.
-However, to use this facility, you should have the net-banking feature activated on your account.
+The e-payment facility for TDS on property involves a hassle-free process that allows you to pay the necessary amount from your bank account.
+However, to use this facility, you should have the net banking feature activated on your account.
 The account should also be associated with authorised banks as mentioned in the official website of NSDL-TIN.

-Once completed, you can follow the below mentioned steps to pay your taxes on property online.
+Follow the below steps to pay TDS on your property online.

 - Before depositing the payment fill form 26QB, available on the NSDL-TIN website

 - The form is similar to the form available to pay Tax Deducted at Source from income tax on sale of land

 - Provide details such as PAN, addresses of buyer and seller, property address property, date of sale agreement, and property value